openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

 The ```COE``` interface will hold all the public functions whose details are hidden away inside the runtime files, kubernetes.go and openshift.go.
-Adding a new COE operation requires adding an abstraced function that describes what the interface does so it remains agnostic.
+Adding a new COE operation requires adding an abstracted function that describes what the interface does so it remains agnostic.

 Adding a secret: